teatimeguest/setup-texlive-action/README.md

   run: tlmgr --version
 ```

+By default,
-The action will install TeX Live with
+the action will only set up `tlmgr` and will not install any packages.
-`scheme-infraonly` for versions `2016` and later, and
-`scheme-minimal` for other versions.
-If you want to install additional packages, you can use the `packages` input:
+If you want to install additional packages, you can use `packages` input:

 ```yaml
 - name: Setup TeX Live